michael-steinert/SolanaAnchorRustEssetials/README.md

 7) The Index is updated after each write is completed
 * Cloudbreak also performs a form of Garbage Collection - as Forks become finalized beyond Rollback and Accounts are updated, old invalid Accounts are Garbage-collected, and Memory is relinquished
 * The Computing of the Merkle Root of the State Updates for any given Fork can be done with sequential Reads that are horizontally scaled across SSDs

+## Archivers
+* Archivers are specialized Light Clients
+* They download a Part of the Ledger (a.k.a.
+Segment) and store it, and provide PoReps (Proof-of-Replication) of storing the Ledger
+* For each verified PoRep (Proof-of-Replication) Archivers earn a Reward of SOL from the Mining Pool
+* The Game between Validators and Archivers is over random Blocks and random Encryption Identities and random Data Samples
+* The Goal of Randomization is to prevent colluding Groups from having Overlap on Data or Validation
+* Archiver Clients fish for lazy Validators by submitting Fake Proofs that they can prove are fake

 <hr/>